 When Peter stood up for the first time in Acts 2, the Scripture says he lifted up his voice and addressed them.
 Here is Peter, who just a few chapters back, denied the Lord Jesus three times.
 He was publicly afraid to confess Jesus as His Lord and Savior.

 Now, he is standing before a large crowd and convicting them of their sins.
 This is because, on the day of Pentecost, they were filled with the Holy Spirit.
 This is the power Jesus is talking about in Acts 1:8.
+For further study, I wrote a post on the Holy Spirit’s role in the Great commission.

 It’s amazing what the Holy Spirit can do for us.
 When we repent and get baptized for the remission of our sins (Acts 2:38), the Holy Spirit comes upon us and dwells within us.
 The Spirit of God is our teacher, advocate, and counselor.
 He not only guides us but empowers us to fulfill the great commission.